 Where possible, each school will remain open to serve the pupils identified through government guidance as ‘vulnerable’ and the children of key workers.

-Schools will remain fully open for vulnerable and key worker groups until Easter.
 You can read more information on GOV.UK.

 Does my child need to attend school?